Overseas Qualifications Assessment Stage 1

 - Structure of the coursework program compared to an Australian accredited academic qualification in architecture, including the weighting given to individual units and core subject areas (eg. by credit points and/or contact hours)

-- Content of the individual units of study compared to an Australian accredited academic qualification in architecture; and
+- Content of the individual units of study compared to an Australian accredited academic qualification in architecture

-A Stage One Provisional Assessment does NOT provide advice on how to upgrade your academic qualification(s) to meet the comparability requirements of an Australian accredited academic qualification in architecture.
+A Stage 1 Provisional Assessment does NOT provide advice on how to upgrade your academic qualification(s) to meet the comparability requirements of an Australian accredited academic qualification in architecture.

-To complete the Overseas Qualification Assessment, applicants must proceed to Stage 2 Final Assessment when resident in Australia.
+To complete the Overseas Qualification Assessment prior to applying for entry to the Architectural Practice Examination applicants must proceed to Stage 2 Final Assessment when resident in Australia.